 This research reflects the engineering program experiences of a single participant from an underrepresented background.
 Inherent to qualitative inquiry are limits to generalizability.
 Qualitative methods edify research through supplementing the understanding of nuanced experiences through participants voices.
 Qualitative findings are bolstered through trustworthiness measures that support the rigor of analysis and preserve the participant voice throughout dissemination of findings (Glense, 2016).

 Jim praised the SIP for conducting outreach regarding the availability of instructors, advisors, and tutors for academic guidance.
-The SIP provided seminars, activities, and financial support to support engineering students.
+SIP provided seminars, activities, and financial support to support engineering students.
 Jim noted a desire for more subject specific tutoring options as an opportunity for SIP expansion.
 The emergence of COVID and its associated restrictions, disbanding of valued engineering extracurricular organizations, and difficulty attaining a CPAP for medical issues impacted Jim’s academic persistence.

 Future research can edify engineering education and program development through employing mixed-methods approaches to quantify the outcomes of underrepresented students across educational levels, identify contributors to persistence, and integrate qualitative participant statements to understand the lived-experience of program involvement.
 Understanding the engineering identity development of underrepresented students who are engaged with an SIP can aid retention efforts through quantifying the changes in competence, interest, and recognition and utilizing data to bolster deficits in SIP programming.
 First-generation students at Hispanic-serving institutions exhibit significant differences in engineering identity development, necessitating additional analyses of SIP characteristics that promote identity formation and assessing programmatic outcomes of first-generation students (Arnett et al., 2021).
 Jim indicated the SIP positively impacted his engineering identity development, a well-documented persistence factor (Arnett et al., 2021).
 Conducting longitudinal studies on the development of engineering identity among minoritized student groups is essential to accurately identifying the effects of SIP interventions relative to identity formation across the span of years spent in program.
 Longitudinal studies reveal lower academic performance and confidence associated with STEM-minority status, necessitating further inquiry into STEM program variables that mitigate barriers to success (MacPhee et al., 2013).
 Our research is responsive to calls for studies on underrepresented engineering students, interpreting their experiences through an empirically grounded theory, and exploring their experience with an SIP to identify contributors to success.